Photo: Danny Hoang / Unsplash

 Ride the Aero Car over the Niagara Whirlpool

 With rapids rushing at up to 33 km/h on a clear, low-wind day, the Niagara Whirlpool is a beautiful naturally occurring spectacle.
-One of Niagara Tourism’s most asked about features, the Niagara Whirlpool is best viewed from the relative comfort of the famous Whirlpool Aero Car (a cable car which takes you above the water).
+One of Niagara Tourism’s most asked-about features, the Niagara Whirlpool is best viewed from the relative comfort of the famous Whirlpool Aero Car, a cable car that takes you above the water.

 To find out more about how to experience this amazing natural attraction, visit www.niagaraparks.com/visit/attractions/whirlpool-aero-car.

 Reach for the Skies on the Niagara SkyWheel

 Located in the Clifton Hills area, the Niagara SkyWheel is one of the most popular Niagara Falls attractions.
 Also known as the Niagara Falls Ferris wheel, the SkyWheel is Canada’s largest Ferris wheel and gives visitors a glorious view of the Falls (its top height is 175 feet above the Falls).